Skip to content

 With little to cheer, companies cut festive spend

-Production cuts will be most in premium product portfolio as companies expect consumers to curb discretionary spending as the impact of the Covid-19.
+Production cuts will be most in the premium product portfolio as companies expect consumers to curb discretionary spending due to the impact of COVID-19.

 Grooming products flying off online shelves